ro-fdm/fcm_challenge/README.md

 ```
 with the current code will raise an error.

+To group the step and create travels:
 I order this segments using the departure_time.
-Once the segments are order we can know the initial step of every travel because the
-departure place (or to field) would be the city pass like the environment variable BASED
+Once the segments are order we can know the initial step of every travel because the `from` field would be the city identify by IATA that was passed like the environment variable BASED
-To know the next steps I use a loop when I search the next step for:
+To know the next steps for every travel I use a loop where I search the next step for:
 - the field `from` the next step should be the field `to` of the previous step
 - the date of arrival of the next step should be later of the departure time of the previous step
 I use a loop because I don't know the number of steps in the travel.

 To calculate the destination:
+We use the next logic:
-if the travel have an accomodation we put the city of the accomodation
+If the travel have an accomodation we use the city of the accomodation.

 if we don't have an accomodation and the second step is other tranport and is less than a 1 day later that the first step, we consider this a
-connection and we use the city of destinantion of the second transport
+connection and we use the city of destination of the second transport.

 if neither of the previous options happens, we use the destination of the first tranport.